As businesses move to digital platforms, persistent cyber threats continue to compromise personal information using tactics such as phishing.

 - “Your account may be compromised”

-These are scare tactics used to trick you into providing your personal information and/or login credentials.
+These are scare tactics.
+They are used to trick you into providing your personal information and/or login credentials.

 Think before you click

 Phishing emails may contain a malicious attachment or link.
-Always be suspicious of any strange email, even if it appears to be from a familiar person or entity.
-If the email does contain a link for you to click, hover your mouse cursor over the link to show where it directs to.
+Always be suspicious of any strange email.
+Take pause, even if it appears to be from a familiar person or entity.
+If the email does contain a link, hover your mouse cursor over the link to show where it directs to.
 If you’re not familiar with the site or if it differs from where you’d expect to go, don’t click!